yottalabsai/Wan2.2/README.md

 ## Community Works
 If your research or project builds upon [**Wan2.1**](https://github.com/Wan-Video/Wan2.1) or [**Wan2.2**](https://github.com/Wan-Video/Wan2.2), and you would like more people to see it, please inform us.

-- [DiffSynth-Studio](https://github.com/modelscope/DiffSynth-Studio) provides comprehensive support for Wan 2.2, including low-GPU-memory layer-by-layer offload, FP8 quantization, sequence parallelism, LoRA training, full training.
+- [HuMo](https://github.com/Phantom-video/HuMo) proposed a unified, human-centric framework based on **Wan** to produce high-quality, fine-grained, and controllable human videos from multimodal inputs—including text, images, and audio.
+Visit their [webpage](https://phantom-video.github.io/HuMo/) for more details.
+- [FastVideo](https://github.com/hao-ai-lab/FastVideo) includes distilled **Wan** models with sparse attention that significanly speed up the inference time.
+- [Cache-dit](https://github.com/vipshop/cache-dit) offers Fully Cache Acceleration support for **Wan2.2** MoE with DBCache, TaylorSeer and Cache CFG.
+Visit their [example](https://github.com/vipshop/cache-dit/blob/main/examples/pipeline/run_wan_2.2.py) for more details.
-- [Kijai's ComfyUI WanVideoWrapper](https://github.com/kijai/ComfyUI-WanVideoWrapper) is an alternative implementation of Wan models for ComfyUI.
+- [Kijai's ComfyUI WanVideoWrapper](https://github.com/kijai/ComfyUI-WanVideoWrapper) is an alternative implementation of **Wan** models for ComfyUI.
 Thanks to its Wan-only focus, it's on the frontline of getting cutting edge optimizations and hot research features, which are often hard to integrate into ComfyUI quickly due to its more rigid structure.
-- [Cache-dit](https://github.com/vipshop/cache-dit) offers Fully Cache Acceleration support for Wan2.2 MoE with DBCache, TaylorSeer and Cache CFG.
-Visit their [example](https://github.com/vipshop/cache-dit/blob/main/examples/pipeline/run_wan_2.2.py) for more details.
-- [FastVideo](https://github.com/hao-ai-lab/FastVideo) includes distilled Wan models with sparse attention that significanly speed up the inference time.
+- [DiffSynth-Studio](https://github.com/modelscope/DiffSynth-Studio) provides comprehensive support for **Wan 2.2**, including low-GPU-memory layer-by-layer offload, FP8 quantization, sequence parallelism, LoRA training, full training.

 ## 📑 Todo List
 - Wan2.2 Text-to-Video